 Retainage creates crippling cash flow issues.

 This means that subs have to wait until a project is finished before making a dime of profit.
-In cases where retainage exceeds the profit margin, progress payments aren’t even enough to cover labor and material costs.
+In cases where retainage exceeds the profit margin, progress payments might not even be enough to cover labor and material costs.

 Retainage can be withheld for years.

 On top of that, it can take years for subcontractors to receive their retainage payments.
-If the prime contract states that retainage will be paid at the end of the project, you won’t receive your final payment until the project is 100% done—even if that’s long after you’ve finished your part.
+During my talk at CFMA Annual 2025, one attendee mentioned they’ve been waiting on a retainage payment since 2022.
+Though I don’t know the specifics of their situation, the reason for these delays is often because the prime contract states that retainage will be paid until the project is 100% done, even if that’s long after you’ve finished your part.

 Think about it: If you run an excavating company, your team is involved very early on in the project.
 Once you’ve finished your part, you still have to wait for framing, HVAC, plumbing, electrical, installation, drywall, and finishing subs to complete their work.